How to Add Social Media Icons to an Email Signature

 Poor lighting is the fastest way to make your video look unprofessional.
 The good news is that you don't need expensive equipment.
 The best light source is free: stand facing a window so the natural light illuminates your face.
 If you're shooting at night or in a poorly lit room, a simple ring light is an affordable investment that makes a massive difference.

 Viewers will forgive a slightly shaky video, but they will click away instantly if they can't hear you clearly.
 Your phone's built-in microphone can work if you're in a completely silent room, but even then it can pick up echo.
 An inexpensive lapel mic (lavalier mic) that clips to your shirt will drastically improve your audio quality.
-It’s one of the best bangs for your buck.
+It’s one of the best bang-for-your-buck investments.

 Once you’ve shot your clips, a clean edit can tie everything together.
 Here are some great options for every level: